linkeddatacenter/kees/README.md

 ```

 to check if a RDF Store is ready to be safely queried `ASK { <urn:kees:kb> <http://purl.org/dc/terms/valid> [] }`

-## SPARQL service requirements

-A KEES compliant sparql endpoint MUST support the  **kees:guard** feature: a KEES compliant sparql endpoint SHOULD return 503 Error of any SPARQL QUERY that happens on a RDF Store that is not in the  *teaching window* state.
-A KEES compliant sparql endpoint SHOULD disable this feature if the http header "X-KEES-guard: disable" is present.

-A KEES compliant sparql endpoint SHOULD support http caching specs [as described in Section 13 of RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html) for all SPARQL queries that happened in the same teaching windows.

 ## KEES agent requirements